-Any enquiries about the CCTV system should be directed to the School Business Manager.
+Any enquiries about the CCTV system should be directed to School Business Manager, Victoria Judge; contact Victoria.judge@caverstede.peterborough.sch.uk

 12. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.